 Now you have your potential customer’s attention.
 Fantastic!
 However, you also need to do the research to decide if they actually need what you are offering.

-Additionally, it helps them anticipate objections by knowing what could keep the potential client from moving towards your solution.
+Additionally, it helps them anticipate objections by knowing what could keep the potential client from moving toward your solution.
 You can include the following questions in this phase:

 - What did you like or dislike about your previous provider?